Skip to content

 Mathematical description

 where the indexes and correspond to the orientation and relative defocus which generated the "best" projection.
 Orientations of the best projection are returned as Euler angles in the ZYZ format.
-Note that this search is done simultaneous for all positions, within the image using the convolution theorem, but here we focus on a single location in the image.
-The match template program also returns the Maximum Intensity Projection (MIP) which is the cross-correlation score of the best projection as well as a z-score on a per-pixel level.
+Note that in practice, this search is done simultaneous for all positions, , within an image much larger than the projection using the convolution theorem, but here we focus on a single location in the image.

-J Peter Rickgauer, Nikolaus Grigorieff, Winfried Denk (2017) Single-protein detection in crowded molecular environments in cryo-EM images eLife 6:e25648, https://doi.org/10.7554/eLife.25648 ↩
+1. J Peter Rickgauer, Nikolaus Grigorieff, Winfried Denk (2017) Single-protein detection in crowded molecular environments in cryo-EM images eLife 6:e25648, https://doi.org/10.7554/eLife.25648